robiwano/target-daemon/daemon/docs/protocol.md

 **Q** : Queries current state.
 Can be given as command at any time, and also from non-active client.

+**X** : Exit server process.
+Can only be done from the active client.

 ### Generic Responses
 **OK** : Message was received and processed OK
 **ERROR**=*<*error*>* : An error occurred, *<*error*>* can be one of: